Documentation

 The statements are executed one by one, in order.
 This example would give the output Number of bees: 12.

-As you may have guessed, the print(...) statement displays text on the screen, while the other two lines are simple algebra.
+As you may have guessed, the print(...) statement displays text on the screen, while the other two lines are basic algebra.

 Strings